Lincoln Museum, Lincolnshire

-The Collection is the county museum and gallery for Lincolnshire in England.
+Lincoln Museum, formerly The Collection, is the county museum and gallery for Lincolnshire in England.
 It is an amalgamation of the Usher Gallery and the City and County Museum.
 The museum part of the enterprise is housed in a new, purpose-built building close by the Usher Gallery in the city of Lincoln.
+The name "The Collection" was in use from 2005; it was renamed "Lincoln Museum and Usher Gallery" in 2023.

 History

-The Collection has existed since 2005.
-It is a merger between the Usher Gallery, that was established in 1927, and the City and County Museum, that was founded in 1906.
-The first curator of the Lincoln City and County Museum was Arthur Smith (1869–1947), who was born in Leicester and raised in Grimsby and who was interested in natural history.
+Lincoln Museum has existed since 2005.
+It is a merger between the Usher Gallery, which was established in 1927, and the City and County Museum, founded in 1906.
+The first curator of the Lincoln City and County Museum was Arthur Smith (1869–1947), who was born in Leicester and raised in Grimsby, and who was interested in natural history.
 After being appointed curator, he moved to Lincoln.
-He became the (honorary) secretary of the Lincolnshire Naturalists' Union (LNU), and acquired important collections, for example from J.E.
-Mason (Heteroptera, bugs), W. Wallace (Diptera, flies) and G.W.
-Mason (Lepidoptera, butterflies).
-The Museum also acquired important collections of bird specimen, for instance from George Henry Caton Haigh.
+He became the (honorary) secretary of the Lincolnshire Naturalists' Union (LNU) and acquired important collections, for example from J. E. Mason (Heteroptera, bugs), W. Wallace (Diptera, flies) and G. W. Mason (Lepidoptera, butterflies).
+The museum also acquired important collections of bird specimens, for instance from George Henry Caton Haigh.

 Smith retired as curator in 1935.
 He moved away from Lincoln and died in 1947.

 Location

 Lincoln consists of two parts, that at the top of the cliff and that in the Witham valley.
-The site of the collection is on the steep slope between the two and within the Roman colonia which linked the first century legionary fortress with the shipping and commerce in the river.
+The site of the museum is on the steep slope between the two and within the Roman colonia which linked the 1st-century legionary fortress with the shipping and commerce in the river.